 Pompe disease prevalence

-It’s difficult to determine the exact Pompe disease prevalence because it’s a rare condition that can be challenging for doctors to accurately diagnose.
-But with advances in newborn screening programs (NBS) that test babies for rare genetic diseases at birth, scientists are starting to get a better picture of how many people are living with the neuromuscular condition.
+Determining the exact Pompe disease prevalence is difficult because it’s a rare condition that can be challenging for doctors to accurately diagnose.
+But with advances in newborn screening (NBS) programs that test babies for rare genetic diseases at birth, scientists are starting to get a better picture of how many people are living with the condition.

-Pompe disease is a rare lysosomal storage disorder — a group of diseases broadly characterized by a lack of enzymes needed to break down substances in the body, causing their toxic accumulation.
+Pompe disease is a rare lysosomal storage disorder — a group of diseases broadly characterized by a lack of enzymes needed to break down substances in the body, causing their harmful accumulation.

 In Pompe, mutations in the GAA gene cause a lack of functional acid alpha-glucosidase enzyme, or GAA.
 That enzyme is normally responsible for breaking down a large sugar molecule called glycogen.
-Consequently, glycogen accumulates to toxic levels, especially in muscle cells, leading to symptoms of progressive muscle weakness and low muscle tone.
+Consequently, glycogen accumulates and causes damage, especially to muscle cells, leading to symptoms of progressive muscle weakness and low muscle tone.

 How many people have Pompe disease?